The GIST's Guide to Football

 Don't get The GIST’s free twice-weekly newsletter yet?
 Let's make it inbox official.

-Is the same as attempt.
 In NFL you get four downs (attempts) to get ten yards.
-In the CFL this is only three.
+In the CFL you get only three.

 A touchdown is worth six points.
-The touchdown zone is the big area at either end of the football field that the teams are trying to get to, or trying to prevent the opposing team of getting to.
+The touchdown zone is the big area at either end of the football field that the teams are trying to get to, or trying to prevent the opposing team from getting to.
 Football is known for some wacky TD celebrations.
-Check out some of these creative celeys.
+Check out some of these sick cellys.

 There are yellow goal posts that look like a T + H had a baby in the touchdown zones.
-A field goal is worth three points.
-It happens when the football is kicked through the uprights (another word for goal posts).
+It’s the kicker’s job to get the back between those two posts (called uprights).

-In football, the red zone is the area of the field that’s between the 20-yard line and the touchdown zone.
-It’s called the red zone, b/c there’s a higher probability for the offensive team to score when they’re only 20 yards away from the touchdown zone.
+The area of the field that’s between the 20-yard line and the touchdown zone.
+It’s called the red zone because there’s a higher probability for the offensive team to score when they’re this close to the touchdown line.

-If a team rly needs points to tie/win a game, they’ll sometimes go for 2 point convert vs. one.
-This is when the team sets up a full play (no kicking allowed) to get back into the touchdown zone.
-This is definitely a trickier play.
+If a team really needs points, they’ll sometimes go for a two point convert instead.
+This is when the team sets up a play from the two-yard line to get back into the touchdown zone.
+This is MUCH harder to do and a riskier play, but sometimes every little point matters.

-The guy who’s ass the quarterback has to look at the whole game.
-They’re the ones who pass the ball from between their legs to the quarterback.
+The player the quarterback gets up close and personal with all game.
+They’re the ones who pass the ball backwards between their legs to start a play.

 The head coach of each team can “challenge” a call twice a game when they disagree with the referee’s call.
 They can call a challenge by throwing out a red flag onto the field.
 If they lose a challenge, they lose a time out.